-Detailed guidance provided for entrepreneurs seeking to enter the algae energy domain on Sample Topics such as recommendations & suggestions on collaboration & partnerships, mistakes to avoid, setting up a pilot project and more.
+Detailed guidance provided for entrepreneurs seeking to enter the algae energy domain on topics such as the key success factors required, mistakes to avoid, importance of a lab and pilot phase, setting up a pilot project and more.

 Potential for Existing Companies in Related Industries Entering Algae Energy Domain A number of companies that are already using algae for their businesses (aquaculture, health foods etc.) are keen on understanding the potential of the algae fuel opportunity for their companies.
 This chapter provides case studies and analyses that will assist such businesses in understanding the nature of the opportunity, as well as insights on how companies similar to them are approaching this opportunity.